rbiegacz/Udacity-CarND/CarND-Behavioral-Cloning-P3-master/project_writeup.md

-# **Behavioral Cloning**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **Behavioral Cloning Project**

+The goal of this project is to use neural network to steer a car so it runs thrughout the whole race track without human intervantion.

-The goals / steps of this project are the following:
+The steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set